 6.13.
 Left-Divide Operator¶

-We focused primarily on solutions to systems of linear equations in this
+In this chapter, we focused primarily on solutions to systems of linear

 in the discussion has been MATLAB’s left-divide or backslash operator